 - Qualifications.
-These must be the essential qualifications for the post and will be identified from the person specification and job description. - Essential skills, experience, knowledge and competencies to undertake the post.
-These need to specific, measurable and linked to the post and will be identified from the person specification and job description. - Standards of work and performance.
-Information from 1-1's and supervision should assist in this assessment. - Disciplinary Record.
+These must be the essential qualifications for the post and will be identified from the person specification and job description.
+In most circumstances, individuals will have the same level of qualification if this is required for the post.
+If this is the case, additional relevant qualifications can be considered for a higher score. - Skills and competencies to undertake the post.
+These need to be specific, measurable and linked to the post and will be identified from the person specification and job description.
+Information from 1-1s, supervision, APDS & TNAs should assist in this assessment. - Experience and knowledge required to undertake the post.
+These need to be specific, measurable and linked to the post and will be identified from the person specification and job description.
+Information from 1-1s, supervision, APDS &

+TNAs should assist in this assessment.
+Standards of work performance.
+Information from 1-1s, supervision, APDS & TNAs should assist in this assessment.

+- Disciplinary Record.
 Only current warnings can be used.
 Expired warnings should not be considered and therefore records must be checked and accurate. - Sickness & attendance.
 Records must be checked and accurate.
 Absences relating to carer's leave, maternity leave and pregnancy related absences should be discounted.
 The total of disability-related absences and any industrial injuries may need to be adjusted downwards to provide a fair comparison.
+See further guidance in appendix 2.

-The scoring for each criteria will be as per Appendix 1 attached.
+The scoring for each criteria will be as per Appendix 2 attached.
 Weighting may be applied to the criteria which will be developed at the time of each redundancy exercise to meet the needs of the Council at any given time.
 This information will not be available to managers making the assessments to ensure objectivity.
 Those employees with the lowest scores will be selected for redundancy.